Crowdedlight/CorvusLauncher/readme.md

 It is only tested on Windows machine, as that is what the community use to run gameservers on, but it is made to support crossplatform.

 **TODO:**
-- Write readme for documentation of .txt format expected in modlist files and general usage, including config file location
-- Add gui dialog to add new server profiles
+- Add gui dialog to add new server profiles, instead of requiring them being set manually in the "config" file.
 - Verify if loggin is actually written to file, and if not, then why

 ## Modpreset fileformat